-Serving authentic Wagyu beef with a BMS (Beef Marbling Score) of 12 out of 12 out of their Buckhead location, Chops Lobster Bar has got the market cornered on surf n' turf.
-Step into this dark wood dining room, and you won't hesitate at ordering a bone-in filet or something from their fresh seafood menu, like a Rockefeller oysters starter and mains like lobster tails in a savory butter-sage sauce.
+Serving authentic Wagyu beef with a BMS (Beef Marbling Score) of 12 out of 12, Chops Lobster Bar in Buckhead has cornered the surf n turf market.
+Step into this dark wood dining room, and you won't hesitate at ordering a bone-in filet or something from the fresh seafood menu, like Rockefeller oysters and lobster tails in a savory butter-sage sauce.

 Celebrating the simplicity of a great steak by removing all those showy "vowels," STK boasts a porterhouse and a cowboy ribeye that'll fill you up, and a black truffle aioli tartare that should every meal.
 The restaurant is advertised as a steakhouse "for the stiletto set," though, so you'll also get the choice of plenty of salads, small plates, and three sizes of steaks, all served in a chic, glossy space.